ChrRubin/svelte-webext-stores/INTERFACES.md

-# Interface Contracts
+# Interfaces

-The following are interface contracts that can be used for your own custom implementations.
+The following are interfaces that can be used for your own custom implementations.

 ## `IStorageBackend`

-All provided storage backends implements the `IStorageBackend` interface contract.
-To use a custom storage backend, implement the same contract as follows:
+All provided storage backends implements the `IStorageBackend` interface.
+To use a custom storage backend, implement the interface as follows:

 | Method | Signature | Description |
 | --- | --- | --- |